 Your site needs to be as fast as possible in today’s technological environment.
 A page loading time of less than 1 second would be perfect, though most websites can aim for 1 to 3 seconds.
-Here are the 7 high-octane strategies to boost your site speed and leave competitors in dust!
+Here are the 7 high-octane strategies to boost your site speed and leave competitors in the dust!

 #1.
 Buy Quality Hosting

 Tweaking your site’s structure and page elements may be in vain if your hosting company lets you down.
 You’ll be surprised to know how many ‘famous’ hosting providers do a lousy job when it comes to speed.
 Remember the thumb-rule: cheap things are never good, and good things are never cheap.
 Venture Beat reports a more than 70% increase in site speed when they switched their hosting to a $29 plan.
-So, it may not be a such good idea to save $20 per month buying a cheap and slow hosting.
+So, it may not be a good idea to save $20 per month buying cheap and slow hosting.

 How to Buy Quality Hosting?